As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Before you wax your car, make sure it’s ready!
 What’s the current condition of your vehicle?
 How have you maintained it?
 And how do you plan on maintaining it after getting it waxed?

-Automatic car washes should be avoided, as they are the cause of most visible defects on a black car.
+Automatic car washes should be avoided at all costs, as they are the cause of most visible defects on a black car.
 Do you want to avoid swirls?
 Then make sure to avoid automatic washes.
 Even the touchless ones should be avoided, especially after waxing, as they use enough pressure to strip of wax after just a few washes.

 Wash your car using two buckets, so you have one for rinsing your wash mitt and one with soapy water.
 This prevents contamination of dirt and other debris that can cause minor scratches.
 When cleaning your car, the last thing you want to do is scratch it!

-If you have an older vehicle that hasn’t been maintained properly (at least as far as appearances go) then you’ll want to decontaminate it using a spray, such as CarPro’s Iron X before going over it with a clay bar.
+If you have an older vehicle that hasn’t been maintained properly (at least as far as appearances go) then you’ll want to decontaminate it using a spray, such as CarPro’s Iron X before going over it with a clay bar (we like Chemical Guys clay bar & lube system).
 Let the Iron X sit for a few minutes, and then rinse everything off.

 Now, you can use your soapy water or clay lube to remove anything else that’s remaining.
 It’s perfectly okay to use soapy water, and if you have a foam gun attached to your garden hose you can just spray the car with soapy water as you hit it up with the clay bar.
 This saves you money and works just as good, if not better than a clay lube.